dzikoysk/reposilite/README.md

 ```

 #### Maven builds
-You can also use maven to embed NanoMaven in your application
+You can also use maven builds to embed NanoMaven in your application

 ```xml
 <dependency>